Sélectionne les dates de voyage pour voir les prix

 Instead, we focus on offering alternative childcare volunteer opportunities whereby children come to and from the placement setting each day.
 In other words, our local teams collaborate with childcare projects which do not offer any form of residential care.
 These are safe, responsible, and vetted projects, where participants continue to provide valued assistance supporting local staff.

-Weekends - Your project work in Vietnam runs from Monday-Friday and weekends are free.
-You are welcome to relax and hang out at the volunteer accommodation but most participants will use this time to travel and explore the country.
+Weekends - Your project work in Vietnam runs from Monday-Thursday and weekends are free (Friday-Sunday).
+You are welcome to relax and hang out at the volunteer accommodation, but most participants will use this time to travel and explore the country.
 As a result, you can check out our Vietnam Weekend Travel Guide for top tips on how to spend your weekend.
+For those who wish to stay in Hanoi on Friday, you are encouraged to continue your participation in the project as usual.

 Journée typique